sgorgun/while-statements/README.md

 Open the [Digits.cs](WhileStatements/Digits.cs) file, and navigate to the [GetDigitsSum](WhileStatements/Products.cs#L5) method.

-Implement the method that finds sum of digits of _n_ number.
-For the number 123 the sum of digits is 6 (1 + 2 + 3).
+Implement the method that finds the sum of the digits of an _n_ number.
+For the number 123 the sum of the digits is 6 (1 + 2 + 3).

 #### Sub-task 12

 Open the [Digits.cs](WhileStatements/Digits.cs) file, and navigate to the [GetDigitsProduct](WhileStatements/Products.cs#L5) method.

-Implement the method that finds product of digits of _n_ number.
-For the number 123 the product of digits is 6 (1 * 2 * 3).
+Implement the method that finds product of the digits of an _n_ number.
+For the number 123 the product of the digits is 6 (1 * 2 * 3).

 ### Prime Numbers